xprilion/codelab/md/google-cloud-run-python-flask-example/index.md

 Duration: 10

 1. Head over to [Google Cloud Platform](https://console.cloud.google.com/) and create an account.
+2. Enable billing
-2. Create a new project, let's name it `project-x`.
+3. Create a new project, let's name it `project-x`.

 <!-- ------------------------ -->
 ## Install Google Cloud CLI